wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/transforming-wasi-modules/transforming-wasi-modules.md

 # Transforming WASI Modules in the Browser

-Irrespective of whether your JavaScript code runs on the client or the server, the statement shown below will be needed to transform a WASI module.
+Irrespective of whether your JavaScript code runs on the client or the server, the statement shown below to [transform a WASI module](../../../wasmer-js-module-transformation) will always be needed.

-# Setup Instructions
+## Setup Instructions

 Please repeat the step-by-step instructions given in the [Hello World](../hello-world/wasmer-js-modules-hello-world) example, but with the following changes: